born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Acknowledgements

-I would like to thank my mentor **Amira Abbas** for her constant support and guidance without whom this project wouldn't have taken shape.
+I would like to thank my mentor **Amira Abbas** for her constant support and guidance without who this project wouldn't have taken shape.
 I would also like to thank the **QOSF** team for giving me this fantastic opportunity of being a part of an awesome mentorship program.

 > If you’re interested in following me on my journey, connect with me on [Linkedin](https://www.linkedin.com/in/syedfarhanahmad/) or follow me on [Twitter](https://twitter.com/syedfarhanrvce).
 > For any queries, feel free to contact me on Linkedin, on twitter or by email.